devdoor/near_NFT_app/README.md

 Login / Logout
 -------------------------------------
-Allows the user to log in and out of their wallet.
+Allows the user to connect / disconnect their wallet.
 Automatically toggled based on the log status of the user.

 Mint
 -------------------------------------
-Allows a logged in user to mint the displayed image as an NFT into their testnet wallet.
+Allows a logged user to mint the displayed image as an NFT into their testnet wallet.
+The NFT ID is randomly generated.

 Buy Now
 -------------------------------------
 Ideally should allow the user to pay a fixed amount to the previous owner of the NFT and transfer it to their wallet.
-Currently only the payment part was implemented, with a fixed amount (2.9N) being transferred to the same wallet calling the method.
+Currently only the payment was implemented, with a fixed amount (2.9N) being transferred to the same wallet that called the method.

 Quick Start
 ===========